ASX-listed · AUD-settled · FIF-eligible (above NZ$50K)

 NDQ.AX is the ASX ticker for BetaShares NASDAQ 100 ETF, issued by BetaShares (Australian-domiciled).
 Australian-domiciled fund tracking the Nasdaq-100.
 Same underlying index as QQQ / QQQM but ASX-listed and AUD-settled.
 TER is 0.48% per year, with a trailing 12-month distribution yield of approximately 0.4%.
 Distributions paid annual in AUD.

-Where can I buy NDQ.AX from New Zealand?
+Where to buy NDQ from New Zealand

 NZ tax